Red River of the South: Course

-The Red River begins at the junction of Buck Creek and Prairie Dog Town Fork, in Harmon County, Oklahoma.
+The Red River begins at the junction of Buck Creek and Prairie Dog Town Fork in Harmon County, Oklahoma.
 (Note: According to the USGS.
 Previous versions of this article (source unclear) claim the stretch downstream of Buck Creek as a continuation of the Prairie Dog Town Fork, with the Red River beginning at Salt Fork.)
 Specialists have debated whether the North Fork or the Prairie Dog Town Fork is the true stem.

 In 1852, Randolph B. Marcy's expedition had followed the Prairie Dog Town Fork.
 Because of a cartographic error, the land between the north and south forks was claimed by both the state of Texas and the United States federal government.
 Originally called Greer County, Texas, the US Supreme Court ruled that it belonged to the United States, which at the time oversaw the Oklahoma Territory.
 That territory was later incorporated into the state of Oklahoma, whose southern border follows the south fork.
 Today, the southern Prairie Dog Town Fork is considered the main fork, though the North Fork is as long and normally has a greater water flow.

-The southern fork, about 120 mi long, is generally considered the main stem of the Red River.
-It is formed in Randall County, Texas, near the county seat of Canyon, by the confluence of Tierra Blanca Creek and intermittent Palo Duro Creek (not to be confused with another Palo Duro Creek 75 miles to the north, which drains into the North Canadian River).
-It turns and flows southeast through Palo Duro Canyon in Palo Duro Canyon State Park at an elevation of 3440 ft, and past Newlin, Texas, to cross the Oklahoma state line.
+The southern fork, about 120 mi long, is formed in Randall County, Texas, near Canyon, by the confluence of Tierra Blanca Creek and intermittent Palo Duro Creek (not to be confused with another Palo Duro Creek 75 miles to the north, which drains into the North Canadian River).
+It turns and flows southeast through Palo Duro Canyon at an elevation of 3440 ft and past Newlin, Texas, to cross the Oklahoma state line.
 About 2 miles south of Elmer, Oklahoma, the Salt Fork of the Red River joins from the north.
-These combined waters receive the North Fork Red River from the north about 10 mi (16 km) west-southwest of Frederick, Oklahoma to form the Red River proper.
+These combined waters receive the North Fork Red River from the north about 10 mi (16 km) west-southwest of Frederick, Oklahoma, to form the Red River proper.